 This innovative cooperation is also the hallmark of the further training offered by the Academy of the Life Science Learning Lab (GLA).
 For over 20 years, the GLA has been offering high-quality and practice-oriented continuing education in growth sectors of the life sciences.
-Our lecturers come from the research institutions on Campus Berlin-Buch such as the Max Delbrück Center for Molecular Medicine in the Helmholtz Association (MDC), the Leibniz-Forschungsinstitut für Molekulare Pharmakologie (FMP) as well as from industry and the economy.
+Our lecturers come from the research institutions on Campus Berlin-Buch such as the Max Delbrück Center, the Leibniz-Forschungsinstitut für Molekulare Pharmakologie (FMP) as well as from industry and the economy.
 The courses are constantly updated and expanded and provide you with current knowledge and new trends in the life science sector in theory and practice.
 To ensure that the courses can be optimally integrated into your everyday work, the continuing education program has a modular structure. www.glaesernes-labor-akademie.de

 During the Berlin school holidays, children can experiment on various scientific topics in the school labs under expert guidance.
 The Researcher Holidays offer half-day and full-day courses on biological, chemical, physical and technical topics that are appropriate for the age group.

 Children aged 6 to 12 are supervised by scientists as group leaders throughout the day.
 In the morning course, experiments are usually carried out in the laboratory.
 After a lunch break, there are craft and play activities on the same topic. www.forscherferien-berlin.de

 Gabi Binder (Student Lab)

 Dr. Uwe Lohmeier (Academy of the Life Science Learning Lab)

 Phone 030 / 9489 2935